How do I qualify for Mensa?

 My National Mensa doesn't do pre-tests.
 Which online practice test do you recommend?

 If you want to take a practice test online, why not try the Mensa Workout on this site?
 It's an intelligence quiz in which you have 30 minutes to answer 30 questions.
 When you submit your answers, your test is instantly scored, and you can see how you fared.
-When you finish the test, the answers to the questions come up, along with discussion of the answers.
+When you finish the test, the answers to the questions come up, along with a discussion of the answers.
 Please note that, as with the pre-tests mentioned above, the Workout is just for practice: it's not an IQ test, and can't be used for qualification to join Mensa.

 If you happen to be resident in a country that doesn’t yet have a national Mensa group, please contact Mensa International for more information about where and when you can get tested.